 4) Provide succinct and shareable information

 Again, keeping your medium and audience in mind is crucial when developing your content.
 Twitter only has 140 characters and links are included in the final character count.
 Luckily, there are URL shorteners, but if you’re able to get your point across in 120 characters, all the better.
 You want to make it as easy as possible for your followers to see your post, but more importantly, pass it along to their network and connections.
 Also consider using SEO friendly keywords when creating posts, making your information all the more searchable in Google.
+Make sure you have a rank tracker to help track where your website stands online in terms of SEO.

 5) Always close with a call to action